TarasZhere/Apache-Kafka-Wikimedia/README.md

 In summary, this project's architecture is combination of Apache Kafka, supporting technologies, and containerization.
 It aims to provide real-time data processing and analysis capabilities for Wikimedia recent changes, making it a powerful tool for monitoring and gaining insights into the dynamic world of Wikimedia content updates.

 ## Software Architecture
+Example of the software architecture of the project (simplified).
 ![WikimediaKafka diagram.svg](./_resources/architecture.svg)